Self-similar solutions to coagulation equations with time-dependent tails: the case of homogeneity one: Introduction

 In the case of homogeneity one, as already noticed in \cite{vDE88}, the picture is different depending on the behaviour of $K(\xi,1)$ as $\xi\to0$.
 In particular, we shall distinguish between class-I kernels, for which $K(\xi,1)\to0$ as $\xi\to0$, and class-II kernels, for which $K(\xi,1)\to k_0>0$ as $\xi\to0$.
-In this paper we will only deal with kernels of class-II; one example of such kernels is $K(\xi,\eta)=(\xi^\frac{1}{3}+\eta^{\frac13})^3$, which has been derived for particles moving in a shear flow.
+In this paper we will only deal with kernels of class-II; one example of such kernels is $K(\xi,\eta)=(\xi^\frac{1}{3}+\eta^{\frac13})^3$, which has been formally derived for particles moving in a shear flow (see also \cite{NNTV,NV} for the derivation and analysis of the corresponding linear version of the equation).
 We instead refer to \cite{HNV16} for a discussion with numerical simulations of the long-time behaviour of solutions to \eqref{smol} for class-I kernels.

 The prototype of class-II kernels is of course the additive kernel $K(\xi,\eta)=\xi+\eta$, for which it has been proved in \cite{MP04} that there exists a one-parameter family of self-similar solutions with finite mass, one of which having exponential decay at infinity and finite second moment, the others decaying like power laws and being characterized by the different divergence behaviours of the second moment.
 It has been conjectured in \cite{HNV16} that a similar result should hold also for nonsolvable class-II kernels, and it is the purpose of this paper to provide a rigorous answer to this question.